rdelfin/pe_mentorship/week_6/ex_1.md

 ```

 So, running the `kill` command will send a `SIGTERM` signal to the process in question,
 and it will subsequently be killed.
-Interestingly , the `kill` command can be used to
+Interestingly, the `kill` command can be used to
 send any signal, not only `SIGTERM`.
 Confusingly, not every signal it sends will kill
 the target process.
 Read `man kill` to learn more about how to send those signals.